playfulprogramming/playfulprogramming/content/blog/angular-internals-zonejs/index.md

 }
 ```

 This `detectChanges` then calls the `refreshView` call that we saw earlier.
-That, in turn, calls `executeTemplate` with `RenderFlags.Update`, which gets passed to the component's `template` function which was output by `NGC`.
+That, in turn, calls `executeTemplate` with `RenderFlags.Update`, which gets passed to the component's `template` function, which was output by `NGC`.

 <!-- // TODO: Add image demonstrating the flow of events to this point -->